rlucente-se-jboss/edge-rt/README.md

     ./03-prep-image-build.sh

 ## Build the RHEL for Edge image
-Enable the RHEL for Realtime package repository for image-builder using the following command:
+Enable the RHEL for Real Time package repository for image-builder using the following command:

     composer-cli sources add rt-source.toml